slarse/pygitviz/README.md

   -g GIT_DIRECTORY, --git-directory GIT_DIRECTORY
-                        Path to a .git directory (default: .git) --hide-content        Hide trees and blobs from the representation, so only commits and refs are shown. (default: False) -p PDF_VIEWER, --pdf-viewer PDF_VIEWER
+                        Path to a .git directory (default: .git) --hide-content        Hide trees and blobs from the representation, so only commits and refs are shown (default: False) -p PDF_VIEWER, --pdf-viewer PDF_VIEWER
-                        Program to open the resulting PDF file with. (default: xdg-open)
+                        Program to open the resulting PDF file with (default: xdg-open)
+  -s filepath, --snapshot filepath
+                        Capture a single snapshot and save it to the specified path.
+Supports .pdf and .png (default: None) --tb, --traceback     Show full traceback for critical errors (default:
+                        False)
 ```

 If the command cannot be found, you probably have not added the `bin` directory